linode/docs/docs/guides/web-servers/nginx/how-to-install-and-use-nginx-on-ubuntu-20-04/index.md

 ---
 slug: how-to-install-and-use-nginx-on-ubuntu-20-04
+title: "Installing and Using NGINX on Ubuntu 20.04"
+title_meta: "How to Install and Use NGINX on Ubuntu 20.04"
 description: "Learn the basics of installing and configuring NGINX on your Ubuntu 20.04 server in this quick guide."
+authors: ["Nathaniel Stickman"]
+contributors: ["Nathaniel Stickman"]
+published: 2021-07-09
 keywords: ['nginx','web server']
 tags: ['ubuntu', 'nginx', 'web server']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-07-09
-title: "Installing and Using NGINX on Ubuntu 20.04"
-title_meta: "How to Install and Use NGINX on Ubuntu 20.04"
 external_resources:
 - '[NGINX Documentation](https://nginx.org/en/docs/)'
 relations: